 How can you assess if your travel is essential?

-If you need to travel but your passport belongs to one of the restricted countries, you could still be admitted under one of these categories.
+For individuals needing to travel to France but whose passport belongs to one of the restricted countries, there is the possibility to be admitted under one of these categories.

 Foreign students with a long-stay visa; if you instead possess a short-stay visa or come from a country exempted from visas and plan to take a short course (90 days tops) you can enter only after showing proof of accommodation.